schorschii/cepces/README.rst

 ============

 This application uses two SOAP endpoints over HTTPS provided by Microsoft Active Directory Certificate Services.
-The following authentication methods are
+Your server needs to have the CEP/CES SOAP API installed and configured.

-supported:
+The following authentication methods are supported:

 * **Kerberos (GSSAPI)** - Requires the client to be a Windows Domain Member with a valid Kerberos keytab